 The short answer is: longer than you would expect, but don’t rush it.
 There are three main factors in a project’s timeline:

 - How soon can they start?
-High quality service providers are usually booked, so can’t start on your website immediately.
+High quality WordPress developers are usually booked, so can’t start on your website immediately.
 There could be some delay from when you first hire the provider to when they actually get started.

 - How long before a website is ready for review?
 Most designers and developers have a clear process for building a website, and can describe roughly how long it will take to get a website in your hands.

 - How long before you can launch?
 This final factor is the biggest variable and depends largely on you, the client.
 It involves reviewing the website, making change requests, and finalizing content.